MilanTyagi2004/sees_frontend/README.md

-# Yash Frontend - Business Idea Validation Platform
+# Business Idea Validation Platform

 A React-based web application for validating business ideas with AI-powered suggestions, analytics, and comprehensive reporting features.